 Financial instruments are classified as Level 3 if their valuation incorporates significant inputs that are not based on observable market data.
-The company has no instruments classified in Level 3 (2019: None).
+The company has no instruments classified in Level 3 (2020: None).

 The company's 3.80% & 2.893% Secured Bonds are tradable.
-The market for the company's 3.80% Secured Bonds are not considered to be active.
-Accordingly market prices of a suitable reference gilt have been adjusted for an appropriate credit spread to arrive at a fair value (Level 2 valuation).
+The market for the company's 3.80% & 2.893% Secured Bonds are not considered to be active.
+Accordingly, market prices of a suitable reference gilt have been adjusted for an appropriate credit spread to arrive at a fair value (Level 2 valuation).
 The fair value of the associated fixed rate Loans is similarly adjusted for appropriate credit spreads (Level 2 valuation).
-The market for the 2.893% Secured Bonds are considered active.
-Accordingly the quoted active price has been used (Level 1 valuation).